 - a minimum of 20 semester hours or 30 quarter hours in undergraduate course work in the arts and humanities, social/behavioral sciences and biological sciences

 - For each liberal arts course taken to fulfill this requirement, students must earn a grade of "C"—2.0 on a 4.0 scale—or better.
 In addition, you must have completed at least one course in English composition or present evidence of testing out of the English composition requirement.

 Once you have met these minimum qualifications for admission to the MSW program, you also will be evaluated, to the extent possible, on your communication skills, acceptance of diversity, self-awareness, empathy, professional behavior, integrity and ability to complete graduate-level education.

 Admissions decisions are based primarily on an evaluation of your previous undergraduate and graduate coursework, experience in the human services (paid, volunteer, research and internship), written Career Goals Statement and letters of reference.

 You may transfer graduate credits earned from another regionally accredited institution to meet GSSW's degree requirements, if those credits have not been applied to any other degree.
 Details are available from the Office of Admission.

-All requests for transfer of credit must be approved by the MSW Director after you have been admitted.
+All requests for transfer of credit must be approved by the Associate Dean of Academic Affairs after you have been admitted.
 In keeping with CSWE standards, GSSW cannot grant academic credit for life experience or previous work experience, in whole or in part, in lieu of the field internship or any courses in the curriculum.